-With the availability and affordability of Personal Locator Beacons, there are few reasons why there shouldn’t be (at least) one in every team that heads into the mountains.
+With the availability and affordability of Personal Locator Beacons (PLB), there are few reasons why there shouldn’t be (at least) one in every team that heads into the mountains.

-There’s plenty of excellent information discussing how a PLB works, when to activate it and what to do next on the www.Beacons.org.nz website as well as a here on Wilderlife: When to push the button and what to do next. reproduced from FMC Bulletin – August 2016.
+There’s plenty of excellent information discussing how a PLB works, when to activate it and what to do next.
+Take a look at the the www.Beacons.org.nz website and this other Wilderlife article: When to push the button and what to do next.

-They are held up as an infallible panacea to predicaments; press the button and the cavalry will (eventually) arrive and sort everything out.
+PLB’s are sometimes held up as a magic solution to any backcountry incident; press the button and the cavalry will (eventually) arrive and sort everything out.

 An internal latent failure

-During one search, a pair of young climbers found themselves stuck close to Temple Col, Arthurs Pass National Park in deteriorating weather and avalanche conditions.
+A pair of young climbers once found themselves stuck near Temple Col in Arthurs Pass National Park, with deteriorating weather and avalanche conditions.

-They elected to dig a snow trench, stay put, and activate their beacon and await rescue.
+Wisely, they elected to dig a snow trench, stay put, activate their beacon and await rescue.
 Although the PLB flashed its lights and made its noise, the signal didn’t go out.
-The party were found (albiet much later than they would have liked) and the beacon inspected.
+The party were eventually found (albeit much later than they would have liked) and the beacon inspected.
 It was found that the antennae wire had separated from the circuit board.
 Although most beacons have a rudimentary self-test function, the self test does not (and cannot) fully test the transmission function of the beacon.
 So even if your unit does self test correctly, there is a (very very small) chance that the beacon will not actually work.

 How can you mitigate that situation?